 In the first three articles of this four-part virtual conference series, we talked a lot about the importance of encouraging engagement during the conference, but it doesn’t end there.
 It’s essential that we communicate with attendees and registrants afterward.
 Many hosts struggle with how to follow up after a virtual conference, so here are a few tips:

 Host a “Follow Up” session to address questions and discuss or review content that was covered in the event.
 This can be a one-time event, or you can break it down into a few.
 In some cases, it might be beneficial to invite certain attendees to be panelists and have them join in on video.
 This is beneficial because it introduces fresh faces and new perspectives to the discussion.
 In other cases, it might be beneficial to schedule a time after the event to chat with specific attendees one-on-one to get feedback or to continue the discussion.

 If your attendees have signed up for your newsletter, share a link, video, or actionable piece of information to remind them of a product, idea, service, or concept showcased during the conference.
+You can use CloudApp for its screen recorder, screenshot tool, and GIFMaker to help you make engaging collateral.
 You can also direct attendees to discussions and forums that highlight active discussions on the forum with a direct link and more content or questions to keep the discussion going.
 It’s important to make this aspect of the virtual conference meaningful, active, and relevant.
 When done well, this will provide a ton of value and is a space for attendees to share what they’ve learned, key takeaways, ask questions, and connect with hosts and other attendees.
 Without this, attendees may feel some of the value is missing from the virtual conference.